Book a Meeting

 Protein Microarray

 Protein microarray, also known as protein chips, is a recently developed proteomic tool for characterizing the interactions, functions, and activities of proteins in a high-throughput manner.
 These tests can be scaled down to fit on chips designed for running on protein microarrays.
 The ability of protein microarrays to examine interactions between the nucleus and proteins, as well as interactions between proteins themselves, as well as interactions between ligands and receptors, drug targets, and protein substrates on a large scale, is one reason for their growing popularity.
-Briefly, protein microarrays are classified as target microarrays, reverse-phase protein arrays (RPPA), and in situ expressed arrays.
+Briefly, protein microarrays are classified as target microarrays, and in situ expressed arrays.

 • Target Microarray